-Date: Step t initials: Notes Check everyone is okay Students Staff Do they need any time?
-Gather the details of what h What are the facts?
+Date: Student initials: Market 1 Step Tick Completed Notes Check everyone is okay Students Staff Do they need any time?
+Do they need any time: Gather the details of what has he What are the facts?
 What happened?
 Where and when?
 Who was involved?
-Any injuries or immediate action tal Inform Headteacher/AHT of inc Any further immediate actions? ident What else do we know?
-Or nee Agency involvement?
+Any injuries or immediate action taken? appened.
+Inform Headteacher/AHT of incident Any further immediate actions?
+What else do we know?
+Or need to de Agency involvement?
 LAC/Virtual School Social Care Police Home situation?
 Is the student DR?
-Any foreseen risk? d to consider?
-Speak to Headteachers/AHT steps Police involvement?
-If considering suspension/exclusion potential risks?
+Any foreseen risk? consider?
+Speak to Headteachers/AHT aborateps Police involvement?
+If considering suspension/exclusion, are potential risks?
 Home/restorative visits?
-If considering a change of time who needs to be involved in that definitions. n, are there any etable/provision, Check in with those invo incident Offer support if required Offer time olved in the Summarise the incident Complete an incident log - make s contribute to this Complete any CPOMS/Schoolpod lo Any holds should be written up in the accid ogs the B&N book
+If considering a change of timetable, who needs to be involved in that decisio there any /provision, Check in with those involved incident Offer support if required Offer time in the Summarise the incident Complete an incident log - make sure a contribute to this Complete any CPOMS/Schoolpod logs Any holds should be written up in the B& kN book